nexmo-community/lex-sample-voice-application/README.md

 - Your [Vonage API key](https://dashboard.nexmo.com/settings) (as **`API_KEY`**)</br>
 - Your [Vonage API secret](https://dashboard.nexmo.com/settings), not signature secret, (as **`API_SECRET`**)</br>
 - The Lex connector server public hostname and port (as **`LEX_CONNECTOR_SERVER`**)</br>

+## Overview on how this sample Voice API application works

+- On an incoming call to the **`phone number linked`** to your application, GET `/answer` route plays a TTS greeting to the caller ("action": "talk"), then start a websocket connection to the Lex connector ("action": "connect"),
+- Once the websocket is established (GET `/ws_event` with status "answered"), play a TTS greeting to Lex bot, as Lex expects the user to speak first, we need to start the conversation as one would in a phone call, with the answerer greeting the caller.
+The result is that the caller with directly hear the Lex bot initial greeting (e.g. "How may I help you?") without having to say anything yet.
+You can customise that inital TTS played to Lex text to fit your Lex bot programming and use case.
+- Transcript and sentiment scores will be received by this application in real time,</br>
+- When the caller hangs up, both phone call leg and websocket leg will be automatically terminated.

+You may look at the [range of voices available on Nexmo](https://docs.nexmo.com/voice/voice-api/ncco-reference#talk) and on Lex to select the same voice, so that it feels natural for the caller.
+(There is some overlap in the choice of voices available from both Nexmo and Lex.)

+The parameter `sensitivity` allows you to set the VAD (Voice Activity Detection) sensitivity from the most sensitive (value = 0) to the least sensitive (value = 3), this is an integer value.

+The path portion of the uri in "action": "connect" is the same as the path to the `PostContent` [endpoint within Lex](http://docs.aws.amazon.com/lex/latest/dg/API_PostContent.html) but with your server host address, e.g. `xxxxx.ngrok.io`.
+Therefore you should set your BOTNAME, ALIAS and USER details as part of this URI.
+You can get these details from your AWS Console after you set up a new instance of Lex.
+USER's value may be set to any value as needed by your own application logic.

+Within the "headers" section of the "endpoint" you must supply your `aws_key` and `aws_secret` that will be used to connect to Amazon Lex.

+The `eventUrl` is where Nexmo will send events regarding the connection to the Lex Connector so that your application can be aware of the start and end of a session.

 ## Running Lex sample Voice API application